 Dates, locations and fees

-For 2024 entry we are offering in-person auditions in London, the USA, Argentina and Brazil, and video auditions for candidates unable to travel to our audition centres.
+For 2024 entry we are offering in-person auditions in London and New York, and video auditions for candidates unable to travel to our audition centres.
 Guidance for submitting video applications is in the section on video auditions.

 Application deadlines are in the Your Application section.

 All applicants will be considered for a scholarship award, irrespective of whether or not they choose a video or live audition.

 |Main auditions||These will be on weekdays during the period Monday 4 December to Friday 15 December 2023.|